 - Breaking the Fourth Wall: The paddle ball barker.

-- But Liquor Is Quicker: Cathy is onto him, though.
+- But Liquor Is Quicker: Cathy is onto the guy who tries this on her, though.

 - Chairman of the Brawl: A chair is thrown across the air during the fight between Jarrod and Burke.